-Figure 4-7: Power Linearity on the SX1261 with either LDO or DC-DC Regulation
+Figure 4-7: Power Linearity up to +14 dBm with either LDO or DC-DC Regulation

-4.4.2 SX1262 Power Amplifier Specifics
+4.4.2 Power Amplifier Specifics above +14 dBm

 All figures below are indicative and typical, and are not a specification.
 These figures only highlight behavior of the PA over voltage and current.